ConnectSDK/SmartHomeSampleriOS/README.md

 - Nuance Dragon mobile [SpeechKit framework](http://nuancemobiledeveloper.com/public/index.php): Place the `SpeechKit.framework` into `SmartHomeSampleriOS/Nuance/` directory.
 Update the variables `kNuanceAppId`, `kNuanceAppHost`, `kNuanceAppHost` and `SpeechKitApplicationKey` in `SmartHomeSampleriOS/Secret.m` with the values provided.
 For instructions for SpeechKit setup, see [this document](http://dragonmobile.nuancemobiledeveloper.com/public/Help/DragonMobileSDKReference_iOS/SpeechKit_Guide/ServerConnection.html).
 - [Wink API](http://docs.wink.apiary.io): Update the following access parameters: `kWinkUsername`, `kWinkPassword`, `kWinkClientId`, and `kWinkClientSecret` in `SmartHomeSampleriOS/Secret.m`.

+### Scenes Configuration

+At first launch, you are able to pick devices for your scenes.
+You can use the "Configure" button later to change the config.

+**Important**: Make sure to select different devices for the scenes.

 ## See also

 For more information on using Connect SDK, we recommend you review the following material: